By Deborah Jeanne Sergeant

 While they may not experience sex in the same way as when they were younger, many older adults can enjoy their time together.

 Vaginal atrophy represents a common issue for older women, as age or lack of use can make intimacy difficult, but taking more time and using an over-the-counter lubrication can remedy the problem.
+Toys to spark intimacy can be bought at an adult shop australia online.

 When physical problems make sex hard, they should talk with a doctor, who may counsel on various physical issues.
 Medication, for example, can inhibit satisfying intimacy.
 Doctors can also discuss ways to combat these problems.